Technology

 The Pixel 7 Pro introduces a more advanced, revised draft of the processor that Google claims it began developing nearly three years before the launching of the Pixel 6.
 Improvements are made throughout the board with Tensor G2, but machine learning is the main focus (ML).

-On the other side, Apple’s A16 Bionic chip boasts quicker graphics memory bandwidth, somewhat better CPU performance, and most crucially, it uses less power.
+On the other hand, Apple’s A16 Bionic chip boasts quicker graphics memory bandwidth, somewhat better CPU performance, and, most crucially, uses less power.

 Metric performance

-It’s possible that there are other factors at play than performance when comparing the Pixel 7 Pro as well as the iPhone 14 Pro Max.
+It’s possible that there are other factors at play other than performance when comparing the Pixel 7 Pro and the iPhone 14 Pro Max.
 It might only concern the ecosystem and the software.
-People who are accustomed to iOS won’t likely want to transition to Android, as well as vice versa.
+People who are accustomed to iOS won’t likely want to transition to Android, and vice versa.

-With the Apple Watch, strong interaction with AirDrop as well as AirPlay, AirPods, and AirTags, the Apple environment has everything you could possibly need.
+With the Apple Watch and strong interaction with AirDrop as well as AirPlay, AirPods, and AirTags, the Apple environment has everything you could possibly need.
 Google is making progress toward creating something comparable, but it’s not yet finished.

 The Pixel 7 Pro comes pre-installed with the most recent Android 13 version.
 While Apple has an extended software support period, Google has historically offered 3 years of major automatic updates and now gives 5 years of cybersecurity updates.